andcadev/TLC_Daemon/README.md

 `ITaskStopMechanism` supports two initialization modes:

-- **Internal initialization**: the `TaskController` calls `init()` automatically during `start()` if `isInitialized()` returns `False`.
+- **Internal initialization**: the `TaskController` calls `init()` automatically during `launch()` if `isInitialized()` returns `False`.
 The controller also owns the lifecycle of the mechanism and calls `destroy()` when appropriate.
 - **External initialization**: the mechanism is initialized before being passed to the task. `isInitialized()` returns `True`, so the `TaskController` skips `init()`.
-This is useful when the mechanism needs to be shared with other components — for example, a message queue used both to stop the task and to communicate with it from outside.
+This is useful when the mechanism needs to be shared with other components — for example, a message user event used both to stop the task and to communicate with it from outside.

 > **Note:** Use external initialization carefully.
 The `TaskController` will call `requestStop()` on the mechanism, which may affect any external code sharing the same primitive.

-If any initialization parameters are needed (e.g. queue size), they must be set on the concrete class before passing it to the task — `init()` takes no arguments and relies entirely on the object's internal state.

 #### Built-in implementations

-TLC_Daemon ships with three ready-to-use stop mechanism implementations covering the most common LabVIEW patterns: `NotifierStopMechanism` for boolean notifier-based stop, `UserEventStopMechanism` for event-driven stop, and `QueueStopMechanism` for message-based stop.
+TLC_Daemon ships with three ready-to-use stop mechanism implementations covering the most common LabVIEW patterns: `BoolNotifierStopMechanism` for boolean notifier-based stop, `MsgUserEventStopMechanism` for event-driven stop, and `BoolUserEventStopMechanism` for message-based stop.
 Custom mechanisms can be added by implementing `ITaskStopMechanism`.

 `ITaskStopMechanism` intentionally exposes only `requestStop()` and not a dual `checkStop()` method.
 Reading the stop signal is always done directly by the task VI, which, after casting to the concrete type, has direct access to the underlying primitive.
 This avoids unnecessary dynamic dispatch overhead in the task loop and, more importantly, makes the pattern compatible with LabVIEW Event Structures: a user event must be handled inside an Event Structure in the task VI itself, and cannot be encapsulated behind a method call.